 You must map the columns of your CSV to the respective fields as seen below:

 Hive's new Model Update Feature allows you to update your API in your account whenever there is a new and improved model ready for production.
-See how to update your API below!
+You can find this in the Project Settings page.

 - please contact your sales rep or [email protected] if you need to move back to an older config